 You may not have heard about this property relief because it requires a specialist Surveyor and tax expert to review your Client’s buildings and books.

-When a property changes hands there was previously no requirement for Sellers and Purchasers to agree a single disposal/acquisition value for “Property Embedded Fixtures and Features” (PEFFs) within the overall sales price.
-What’s more, there was no time limit on when, if ever, PEFFs are highlighted however, this has now changed for transactions post April 2014.
+When a property changes hands there was previously no requirement for Sellers and Purchasers to agree a single disposal/acquisition value for “Property Embedded Fixtures and Fittings” (PEFFs) within the overall sales price.
+What’s more, there was no time limit on when, if ever, PEFFs are highlighted however, this has now changed for transactions post-April 2014.

 It is important to understand how these changes have affected entitlement to Capital Allowances for PEFFs.

-New Legislations Support available for Solicitors.
+Support on New Legislation available to Solicitors.
 Please request support manual:

 New Rules 2014

 At the point of acquisition or disposal of a commercial property there is a substantial legal point that is hugely understated and if not attended to correctly is a significant time bomb waiting to go off.
 The importance of understanding the legalities whether a property is bought, sold, built, refurbished, redeveloped and/or extending is crucial.
 This applies even if you are an occupier or an investor.

 Unclaimed Capital Allowances will be a major contribution to company resource in today’s difficult markets, taking into account any unclaimed Capital Allowances on a building can make a critical difference to the value of any deal on the table.
 From a Purchaser’s perspective, knowing that a substantial Capital Allowance claim can be made by transfer of ownership alters the “cost” of the purchase substantially and can make an unaffordable deal both affordable and attractive.
 From a Seller’s perspective, the unclaimed Capital Allowances is a benefit that could be offered to a potential Purchaser as a sweetener, to move a deal along in a low market.